taikedz/GoArgs/README.md

 # GoArgs - a better Go Arguments Parser

 Go's default `flag` library is rudimentary; GoArgs aims to provide a simple yet more featureful module for parsing arguments.
-The usage style matches the standard `flag` library for compatibility.
+The usage style matches the standard `flag` library for compatibility, though it is not aiming to be a drop-in replacement.
-The codebase remains small, ensuring it remains easy to audit.
+The codebase remains small, ensuring it is easy to audit.

-Notably:

 Compatibility: